JoshDoug/Notes/NIX/Vim/vim-manual.md

 * `~` - can be used to change the case of a character, when used in visual mode any highlighted character is affected, can be configured with option 'tildeop'
 * `10~` - change 10 characters case
 * `vjj~` - switch to visual mode, move forward two lines, convert all highlighted characters to opposite case.

+## 05 Set Your Settings

+Tuning Vim, this chapter shows how to configure Vim with startup options, add packages and plugins, and define macros.

+### 05.1 The vimrc file

+This is the runtime configuration file for Vim, with Vim/MacVim etc it is `~/.vimrc`, but with Neovim which adheres to the XDG specification it is `~/.config/nvim/init.vim`.
+Although the Neovim file can be set up to source the normal .vimrc from its usual location.
+With Neovim check `:h init.vim` for more options.

+Setting options in this file is as easy as adding a line such as `set ignorecase` so that case is always ignored in searches.

+Shortcut to edit this file: `:edit $MYVIMRC`.